Before providing you with a civil service exam reviewer, let’s start with a harrowing statistic:

 - Person to action (chef : cook, dancer : perform)

-You will be able to determine how given words are related if you always practice answering this type of question.
+You can determine how given words are related if you always practice answering this type of question.

 Let’s say the question is: